Syllabus for REL-275

 After completing this course, you should be able to:

 You will need the following materials to do the work of the course.
-The required textbook and reader are available from the College's textbook supplier, MBS Direct.
+The required textbook and reader are available from the University's textbook supplier, MBS Direct.

 Note: The video program is being offered via streaming video technology through this course site.
 The reading and viewing assignment that involves this video includes a link for accessing the video stream.